 - Do I need graphs?

 - Do I want a “paper and pencil” system?
-Or an electronic system?
-Or both?
+Or a digital system?

 - How will I store my data?